feast-dev/feast/docs/how-to-guides/running-feast-in-production.md

     --set feature_store_yaml_base64=$(base64 feature_store.yaml)
 ```

 This will deploy a single service.
-The service must have read access to the registry file on cloud storage.
+The service must have read access to the registry file on cloud storage and to the online store (e.g. via [podAnnotations](https://kubernetes-on-aws.readthedocs.io/en/latest/user-guide/iam-roles.html)).
 It will keep a copy of the registry in their memory and periodically refresh it, so expect some delays in update propagation in exchange for better performance.

 ## 5. Using environment variables in your yaml configuration